Macrometacorp/docs/docs/cep/stream-worker-basics/stream-worker-elements.md

 ### Functions

 _Functions_ enhance Macrometa Stream QL, the language used to write stream workers, by incorporating additional capabilities such as math, geospatial, and sentiment analysis.
-Macrometa Stream QL provides various in-built functions to access and manage event data according to our requirements.
-Functions can accept zero or more parameters, perform actions and return the result.
+Functions can accept zero or more parameters, perform actions, and return the result.

+For more information about using functions, refer to [Functions](../query-guide/functions/).

 ### Partition

-[Inner Stream](../query-guide/partition/inner-stream) | A positionable stream that connects portioned queries with each other within the partition.
-[Partition](../query-guide/partition/)	| A logical container that isolates the processing of queries based on the partition keys derived from the events.
+A _partition_ is a logical container that isolates the processing of queries based on the partition keys derived from the events.

+For more information about using partitions, refer to [Partition](../query-guide/partition/).

+### Inner Stream

+An _inner stream_ is a positionable stream that connects portioned queries with each other within the partition.

+For more information about using inner streams, refer to [Inner Stream](../query-guide/partition/inner-stream).

+## Named Aggregation

+A _named aggregation_ is the structured representation of data that's incrementally aggregated and stored with a defined schema and aggregation granularity such as seconds, minutes, hours, and so on.
+Aggregation data is stored in a Macrometa collection (`database`).
+Other stream processor elements can query the values in aggregation windows at runtime, but they cannot modify them.

+For more information about aggregations, refer to [Named Aggregation](../aggregations/).

 ## Named Window

-[Named Window](../windows/)     | A structured representation of data stored with a defined schema and eviction policy.
-Window data is stored `In-Memory` and automatically cleared by the named window constrain.
-Other stream processor elements can only query the values in windows at runtime but they cannot modify them.
+A _named window_ is the structured representation of data stored with a defined schema and eviction policy.
+Window data is stored in memory and is automatically cleared by the named window constrain.
+Other stream processor elements can query the values in windows at runtime, but they cannot modify them.

-## Named Aggregation

-[Named Aggregation](../aggregations/)     | A structured representation of data that's incrementally aggregated and stored with a defined schema and aggregation granularity such as seconds, minutes, hours, etc. Aggregation data is stored in `database`.
-Other stream processor elements can only query the values in windows at runtime but they cannot modify them.
+For more information about windows, refer to [Named Windows](../windows).

-## Table
+## Table (Collection)

-Collection and store

-[Table](../query-guide/table-collection)     | A structured representation of data stored with a defined schema.
-Stored data is backed by C8DB.
-The tables (aka collections) can be `local` or `geo-replicated`.
-Similarly the tables can be `document` or `graph` collections.
-The tables can be accessed and manipulated at runtime.
+A _table_ is the structured representation of data stored with a defined schema.
+Stored data is backed by Macrometa collections.
+The tables (collections) can be `local` or `geo-replicated`.
+Similarly, the tables can be `document` or `graph` collections.
+Tables can be accessed and manipulated at runtime.

+For more information about tables, refer to [Table](../query-guide/table-collection).